 Recent news reports citing defective front brakes of Lyft’s Ford GoBikes have prompted Lyft to remove 3,000 e-bikes from San Francisco, New York City, and Washington D.C.
 Uber has acknowledged that their e-bikes use the same braking system as Lyft’s e-bikes and claims that they have modified the bikes to address the malfunction, however, unlike Lyft, Uber has not pulled any of their e-bikes from the road.
 There are 1200 of Lyft’s Ford GoBikes and 500 Uber JUMP e-bikes in San Francisco alone and more throughout the California.

 Electric bicycles also known as e-bikes or pedal-assist bicycles “are bicycles with a battery-powered ‘assist’ that comes via pedaling or, in some cases, a throttle” that make it easier to bike faster and up hills.
 E-bikes have become a norm in cities across the country, especially in California.
-From San Diego to the Bay Area, commuters and tourists have been using e-bikes to ride around the city.
-E-bikes are available for rent throughout the Bay Area.
+From San Diego to the California, commuters and tourists have been using e-bikes to ride around the city.
+E-bikes are available for rent throughout the California.
 These include JUMP e-bikes operated by Uber and Ford GoBikes operated by Lyft.